 About Us

-On June 3, 2023, LANCC released a revised proposed Declaration of Neighborhood Council Rights.
+On June 3, 2023, LANCC approved the release of a revised final version of a proposed Declaration of Neighborhood Council Rights.

 Next LANCC Meeting: